tbrowder/Checkwriter/README.md

 Checkwriter
 ===========

-Using templates similar to the format of the check (*.chk) files of [GnuCash](https://gnucash.org), this module and its binary programs allows the user to print checks on standard sizes of paper.
+Using templates similar to the format of the check (*.chk) files of [GnuCash](https://gnucash.org), this module and its binary programs allow the user to print checks on standard sizes of paper.

 The default is to print a single check on Office Depot's single-check paper (US Letter size) using the provided check template file.
 The font used is the **E-13B, Common Machine Language font** in a free (for non-commercial use) implementation called the *MICR Encoding Font* provided by **[1001 Fonts](https://www.1001fonts.com/micr-encoding-font.html#styles)** with reasonable [terms of use](https://www.1001fonts.com/licenses/general-font-usage-terms.html).
 That font is the standard expected for the US and is also used in some other countries.
 See the [TECHNICAL](./TECHNICAL.md) file for more information on banking standards and check specifications.